Mindwerks/wildmidi/README.md

 * Support for Nintendo 3DS
 * Support for Nintendo Wii
 * Support for AmigaOS and its variants like MorphOS and AROS.
-* Fixed a nasty bug in dBm_pan_volume.
-Other fixes and clean-ups.

 0.4.0
 * API change: The library now returns audio data in host-endian format,